audiotape playback perfected

 Studer was practically alone among manufacturers to conceive and build tape machines incorporating costly precision guidance, all-rolling element straight-line bypass spooling and servo constant tension.
 Today these features are recognized as extremely important to the responsible conservation and preservation of high-value heritage master tapes.

-We believe that re-purposing and re-using these beautifully designed and constructed Studer-built machines is both respectful and responsible.
+We believe that re-purposing these beautifully designed and constructed Studer-built machines is both respectful and responsible.

 Why is the transport mechanism a separate component in your reproducers?